C2dricLeroy/Briefs_Simplon_CDA/Securisation.md

 Proposition de stratégie de sécurisation d'une application web pour la mission locale du Valenciennois.

+___

 # Introduction
 ## Securizing a system, what does it mean?

 Securizing a system, is protecting it in advance from attacks.
-Each web application must be securised.
+Each web application must be securized.
 These days, most of the attacks doesn't focus on a specific website but are systematised et automated (the attacks are random and just focus data transfers).

 It is well known that Internet is a system that allowed several computers to communicate (computers, servers, ..).
 In a way to communicate, this devices exchanges packets.
-This packets must be securised in term of:
+This packets must be securized in term of:
 - **Confidentiality**: Assuring confidentiallity is assure that no attackers can take notice of our data.
 When we think about Informatic Security, we can think about crypting data.
 Crypting data is a way to prevent attackers to read our datas.
 - **Authenticity**: When two users are sending messages to each other, it is important to verify that each of them truly is who he pretend to be.
 Verifying authenticity can be resume as verifying identity.
 - **Integrity**: The sent message must be receive by the receptor in it wholeness and must not have been modified by a potential attacker.
 We will see that these three points constitute the essence of our security strategy.
 Moreover, our entire strategy policy aim to ensure theses points.

+___

 ## Protecting.. but against what ?